Virginia Tech® home

 Aligning Top-Level Messaging

 Outlines how the top-level things we emphasize are interrelated.
-You can sing from the same song sheet as you talk about the Beyond Boundaries vision, the strategic plan, the campaign, the brand, the FY22 Advancement work plan (the goals that drive our storytelling), why give, and why engage.
+You can sing from the same song sheet as you talk about the Beyond Boundaries vision, the strategic plan, the campaign, the brand, the current Advancement work plan (the goals that drive our storytelling), why give, and why engage.

 Content Strategy and Goals